errolpascua/errolpascua.github.io/projects.md

 ## Selected Engineering Projects

-These projects reflect the types of systems I work on professionally, focusing on embedded security, correctness, and tooling.
-Descriptions are intentionally high-level and non-proprietary.
+These projects reflect my interest in hands-on engineering, rapid iteration, and building practical tools.
+Professional projects are described at a high level and avoid proprietary details.

 ---